An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

-- They help to manage the large data sets for example databases, internet indexing services, etc.
+- They help to manage large data sets for example databases, internet indexing services, etc.

-- Data Structures play an important role when someone wants to design the algorithms.
+- Data Structures play an important role when someone wants to design algorithms.

 - Data Structures secure the data and can’t be lost.
 One can use the stored data in multiple projects and programs.